 - Quantitative and qualitative social research

-- Cornell Lab of Ornithology, Ithaca, USA (as of June 2017)
+- Cornell Lab of Ornithology, Cornell University, Ithaca, U.S.A.

-- Wilson Center, Washington D.C., USA
+- Woodrow Wilson International Center for Scholars, Washington D.C., USA

 - Southern Cross University, Australia